MAGICGrants/MagicGrants.org/posts/_posts/blog/2025-05-23-More-TrueNAS-Apps.md

 ## Monero-LWS

 Monero-LWS allows "lightweight" Monero wallets such as Edge Wallet and MyMonero to offload scanning/syncing needs to this Monero-LWS server.
-Instead of your wallet needing to sync when you open it, Monero-LWS continuously scans for new transactions in the baackground.
+Instead of your wallet needing to sync when you open it, Monero-LWS continuously scans for new transactions in the background.
 Thus, your lightweight Monero wallet is instantly ready to spend without compromising your privacy or consuming your bandwidth.

 ## Bitcoin Node